GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

       names like smt_001.1M.grd names.
 The times will be scaled to match the unit.
     - If you do not want any units then simply give a template with just one floating point format, e.g., smt_%05.1f_name.grd.
 The times will be used as is (i.e, unscaled).

+For details on the format statements, see `printf <https://en.wikipedia.org/wiki/Printf_format_string>`_ C language format syntax.

 Grid Distance Units
 -------------------